 Temperature.
 The freezers shall be self-contained units designed to freeze animal carcasses before decomposition occurs.
-For best results, the temperature of the carcasses shall be maintained between 22 and 26 0F.
+For best results, the temperature of the carcasses shall be maintained between 22° and 26° F.

-Freezer units shall be sized to Capacity. accommodate the normal maximum volume of mortality to be expected in the interval between emptying.
-Volume calculations shall include the expected mortality rate of the animal, the period of time between emptying where mortality is given on a per day basis, the average weight of the animal between emptying, and a conversion factor for weight to volume.
-For broiler operations, use a weight to volume conversion of a minimum of 45 pounds per cubic foot.
+Capacity.
+Freezer units shall be sized to accommodate the normal, maximum volume of mortality to be expected in the interval between emptying.
+Volume calculations shall include the expected mortality rate of the animal, the period of time between emptying where mortality is given on a per day basis, the average weight of the animal between emptying and a conversion factor for weight-to-volume.
+For broiler operations, use a weight-to-volume conversion of a minimum of 45 pounds per cubic foot.
 Capacity calculations shall be supported by a removal schedule supplied by an integrator or approved vendor.

 Power Source.
 An alternative source of power, where available, shall be used to maintain the integrity of the freezing process during power outages.
-Where an alternative power source will not be available, the operation and maintenance plan shall contain contingencies for disposal of the dead poultry.
+Where an alternative power source will not be available, the operation and maintenance plan shall contain contingencies for other methods of disposal.